Random-Mathematician/Random-Mathematician.github.io/README.md

 ## Changelog

-What it's already been done:
+What has already been done:
 - (Before 07-27) Writing the HTML tag reference and making the table filters functional.
 - (Before 07-27) Styling the pages and drawing the page logo.
 - (07-27) Joining GitHub.
 Yay!